-The term "Judge", "Scorer", and "Driver" refers to an official with a Senior, Regular or Assistant Judge, Scorer, or Driver rating or any equivalent or higher rating.
+The term "Judge", "Scorer", and "Driver" refers to an official with a Senior, Regular or Assistant Judge, Scorer, or Driver rating or any equivalent or higher rating (see chart below, example J2 or higher).
 Other federations' or confederations' judges', scorers', and drivers' ratings are equated to those of AWSA as noted in the IWWF Rule Book for use in assigning tournament personnel and may be used in the same capacity in an AWSA tournament if they have a USA-WSWS membership and have completed any additional training.

 AWSA Official AWSA Class

+PanAm J1/S1/D1/H1 All AWSA and IWWF

-Senior C, E, L & R
+Senior J2/S2/D2/H2 C, E, L & R

-Regular C, E, L
+Regular J3/S3/D3/H3 C, E, L

-Assistant С
+Assistant J4/S4/D4 С